Key Takeaways

 Lagging indicators (months 3–6)

 - Traffic value increase.
-Ahrefs traffic value estimates what your organic traffic would cost if purchased through Google Ads.
+Ahrefs traffic value estimates what your search traffic would cost if purchased through Google Ads.
 Track this monthly — it's the closest proxy for revenue impact without full conversion tracking.

 Long-term indicators (6–12+ months)